 Senior Friends

-The community of Good Works has been involved in the life of seniors, especially widows, since 1980 when Keith Wasserman established a home visitation program in the fall of 1980 prior to opening a shelter for people without homes.
-The program, established that year through three local churches (New Life Assembly of God, Kenney Memorial Wesleyan and Central Avenue UMC) also included the class entitled Counseling the Older Adult.
+The community of Good Works has been involved in the life of seniors, especially widows, since 1980 when Keith Wasserman established a home visitation program in the fall of 1980 prior to opening a shelter for people experiencing homelessness.
+The program, established that year through three local churches (New Life Assembly of God, Kenney Memorial Wesleyan (now Christ Community Wesleyan) and Central Avenue United Methodist Church) also included the class entitled Counseling the Older Adult.

-During the late 1990s, Good Works established Neighbors Helping Neighbors (formerly Samaritan Projects) to assist widows and citizens with disabilities at their homes with hands-on, practical, labor intensive service.
-Each year, many volunteers partner with us to assist these citizens with the vision to “make the widows heart sing”.
-About 15 years ago, Good Works re-established an intentional outreach of visitation to seniors, especially widows at their homes.
+During the late 1990s, Good Works established Neighbors Helping Neighbors to assist widows and older citizens with disabilities at their homes with hands-on, practical, labor intensive service.
+Each year, volunteers partner with us to assist these citizens with the vision to “make the widows heart sing”.
+About 15 years ago, Good Works re-established an intentional outreach of visitation to seniors, especially widows at their homes through Neighbors Helping Neighbors and through Friday Night Life.
+As Seniors participate in Friday Night Life or with Neighbors Helping Neighbors, we are often able to connect a volunteer to them to visit.
 For additional information, click here for our Volunteer Opportunities page, contact Good Works at 740-594-3339, or email@good-works.net

 A note from Emily Blackwell, coordinator of Senior Friends (2010-2018)